-- The Fellowship Director CANNOT be a Candidate Active Member of POSNA. - -In unique circumstances, the fellowship program director may be an Associate or Affiliate member of POSNA.
-This must be approved by the POSNA Fellowship committee, based upon the program directors' credentials and extensive experience in the field of pediatric orthopaedics. - 2) Additional Faculty Member(s) requirements (needed to meet requirements for each additional fellow), include POSNA Membership (Active, Affiliate, Candidate Active and Associate members), AND should meet the following requirements: - a) Be certified by the American Board of Orthopaedic Surgery, the American Osteopathic Board of Orthopaedic Surgery, or the Royal College of Surgeons of Canada-Orthopaedics and hold a current certificate or be board eligible. - \\Foreign Medical Graduates: Orthopaedic surgeons trained outside of the United States or Canada are required to be in practice for 5 years before reaching board eligibility.
-They may be considered an acceptable faculty member if they have completed a POSNA accredited Pediatric fellowship training year and are on the Academic Pathway for future board certification (per ABOS rules). - b) Be a citizen of, or in practice in, the United States or Canada. - c) Spend a minimum 50% of his/her professional time in clinical practice, teaching and/or research regarding matters directly related to pediatric orthopaedics. - e) Maintain a full and unrestricted license to practice medicine in the United States or Canada or give evidence of full-time medical service in the federal government, which does not require licensure.
+- The Fellowship Director CANNOT be a Candidate Active Member of POSNA.

+-In unique circumstances, the fellowship program director may be an Associate or Affiliate member of POSNA.
+This must be approved by the POSNA Fellowship committee, based upon the program directors' credentials and extensive experience in the field of pediatric orthopaedics.

+- 2. Additional Faculty Member(s) requirements (needed to meet requirements for each additional fellow): - a.
+POSNA Membership (Active, Affiliate, Candidate Active an Associate members) - b.
+Be certified by the American Board of Orthopaedic Surgery, the American Osteopathic Board of Orthopaedic Surgery, or the Royal College of Surgeons of Canada-Orthopaedics and hold a current certificate or be board eligible.

+\\International Medical Graduates: Orthopaedic surgeons trained outside of the United States or Canada are required to be in practice for 5 years before reaching board eligibility.
+They may be considered an acceptable faculty member if they have completed a POSNA accredited Pediatric fellowship training year and are on the Academic Pathway for future board certification (per ABOS rules).

+- c.
+Be a citizen of, or in practice in, the United States or Canada. - d.
+Spend a minimum of 50% of his/her professional time in clinical practice, teaching and/or research regarding matters directly related to pediatric orthopaedics. - e.
+Maintain a full and unrestricted license to practice medicine in the United States or Canada or give evidence of full-time medical service in the federal government, which does not require licensure. - 3.
 Fellowship Director Responsibilities: